aldonetti/spec-kit-it/README.md

 | [Amazon Q Developer CLI](https://aws.amazon.com/developer/learning/q-developer-cli/) | ⚠️ | Amazon Q Developer CLI [does not support](https://github.com/aws/amazon-q-developer-cli/issues/3064) custom arguments for slash commands. |
 | [Amp](https://ampcode.com/) | ✅ | |

+## 🌐 Localization

+The commmands under `templates/commands/` are authored as English prompts intended for LLM/agent consumption.
+For this repository's localized workflow, the final artifacts produced by those prompts (for example: specifications, plans, tasks, checklists, and analysis reports) are expected to be generated in Italian.
+The template files under `templates/*-template.md` provide specific localized templates for the artifacts being created.

+Important rules:

+- Preserve technical tokens and placeholders exactly (e.g., `$ARGUMENTS`, `{SCRIPT}`, `{AGENT_SCRIPT}`, `FR-###`, `T###`, `CHK###`).
+- Preserve file names, paths, and literal identifiers unchanged.
+- Keep the project term "Constitution" in English when referenced.
+- Do not translate `[NEEDS CLARIFICATION]` markers or other bracketed template tokens.

 ## 🔧 Specify CLI Reference

 The `specify` command supports the following options: